hoytech/lmdbxx/README.md

 * `MDB_KEYEXIST` and `MDB_NOTFOUND` are handled specially by some functions.

+## OpenBSD

+OpenBSD is only partially supported by LMDB.
+The issue is that OpenBSD does not have a unified buffer cache.
+This means that modifications made to a file through `write()` will not be visible to processes that have memory mapped the file.
+This is something that [may be fixed some day](http://openbsd-archive.7691.n7.nabble.com/Will-mmap-and-the-read-buffer-cache-be-unified-anyone-working-with-it-td271270.html).

+In the mean-time, on OpenBSD you should always open environments with the `MDB_WRITEMAP` flag:

+    env.open("/path/to/db/", MDB_WRITEMAP);

+Because nested transactions are incompatible with `MDB_WRITEMAP`, they cannot be used on OpenBSD.
+The test suite disables the nested transaction tests on OpenBSD.

 ## Support

 To report a bug or submit a patch for lmdb++, please file an issue in the [issue tracker on GitHub](https://github.com/hoytech/lmdbxx/issues).